Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Surrounded by shops and cafes, the square is a great spot to relax and take in the historic atmosphere.
 The Christkindlmarkt or Christmas markets are installed here in December.

 The square is overlooked by several impressive buildings.
-The neo-Gothic style, 19th-century New Town Hall (Neues Rathaus) is particularly majestic, with its wonderful Glockenspiel clock, stone balconies, and soaring spires.
+The neo-Gothic style, 19th-century New Town Hall is particularly majestic, with its wonderful Glockenspiel clock, stone balconies, and soaring spires.
 At the top of the tower is an observation deck, giving an extensive view of the city.

 On the other side of the square stands St. Peter’s Church.
 As the oldest church in Munich, this is a must-visit for anyone who loves historic or gothic architecture.
 Aside from its opulent façade and interior décor, St. Peter’s Church also houses some interesting relics.